Saying yes to the dress — and continued success

 In 2018, Stine and Øyvind invested in their new, multi-purpose facility that serves as their warehouse, showroom, offices, photo studio, and home away from home.
 It’s inspired design is a remarkable expression of Ko:ko’s brand ethos; a kind of quality and versatile space suitable for any function — not unlike the dresses found inside.
 By installing a Pio, they will be able to continue not only growing, but thriving in their beloved home.

 “Previously, we would’ve had two people picking all day,” says Øyvind.
 “Now there’s just one person doing it, and they’re normally done by lunch time.”
-And he’s right — when we went head-to-head with their manual picking process before Pio was installed, it was not a close contest.
-See for yourself!
+When Pio went head-to-head with their manual picking process, there was no contest.
+Spoiler alert: Pio won.

-Not only are they able to pick, pack, and store their inventory many times faster than they previously would have, but thanks to Pio offering up to 10x greater storage utilization, they can also store much more inventory in their warehouse then they would’ve been able to without the system.
+Not only is Ko:Ko able to pick, pack, and store their inventory much faster than before, but thanks to Pio's 10x greater storage density, they can also fit much more inventory in their warehouse, without needing to expand the space.

 Officially founded in 2011 and in their current home since 2018, Ko:ko has been able to not only survive, but to see steady and stable growth, despite their remote location.
 A true realization of an ecommerce dream — founder Stine Goksøyr followed her dream to bring quality, Norwegian-designed women’s fashion to the world with the help of her husband and their son.
 Now empowered by Pio, they can continue to enjoy their continued success without being bogged down by a logistics nightmare.